 $D{i,C}$ is the cross-section equivalent diameter, i.e., the diameter of a sphere with the same cross section, of the i-th component at the observed aspect.
-Since the aspect changed with time, the given value is an average over all lightcurve sessions.
-To quantify the mean aspect we used an asterocentric latitude of the Phase Angle Bisector (PAB), which is the mean direction between the heliocentric and geocentric directions to the asteroid.
+Since the aspect is changing over time, the given value is an average over all lightcurve sessions.
+To quantify the mean aspect we used an asterocentric latitude of a Phase Angle Bisector (PAB), which is the mean direction between the heliocentric and geocentric directions to the asteroid.
 As discussed in Harris et al. (1984), this is an approximation for the effective viewing direction of an asteroid observed at non-zero solar phase.
-The average absolute value of the asterocentric latitude of the PAB (computed using the nominal pole of the mutual orbit; we assume that the spin poles of both components are the same as the orbit pole) was $27^{c}irc$.
+The average absolute value of the asterocentric latitude of the PAB (computed using the nominal pole of the mutual orbit, assumed to be the rotational pole of both components) was 27 deg.